 This is a guest post from Dan Bagby of Honeymoon Always.

 While I have always loved dogs, I didn’t have one of my own till I adopted my dog Coco last year.
 Since then, I have learned not only how much dogs mean to me, but also how wonderful Austin, Texas, is as a place to own a dog.
 Austin is full of dog lovers and dog-friendly businesses.
-If you are in Austin for a day or longer, here are a few things to do when you are in town that will let you bring your pup along.
+If you are in Austin for a day or longer, here are a few things to do with your dog in Austin, the best places in town that will let you bring your pup along.

 Dog-Loving Places to Eat in Austin